ermlikeyeah/ermlikeyeah.github.io/_posts/2018-01-10-2018-leeds-service-jams.markdown

 Whatever you are doing – a student, already doing design for a living, thinking of design as a career move, fancy trying working with some new acquaintances, or just curious - you’ll spend a few days in a room full of equally curious people wanting to find out what works – and what doesn’t work – in a space safe for experimenting.

 To help us plan for this year we’ve set up a little form, to help us understand who is interested, and how you’d be interested.
-Whether you wasn't to come along and jam or come along and help out we’d like to know.
+Whether you want to come along and jam or come along and help out we’d like to know.
 You’ll also be the first to hear the details of the jams.
 You can [find the form here](https://goo.gl/forms/B9yvPQrt9WWBUt3D2).

 I blogged about the [2014 jam](/leeds-govjam-2014/), the [2015 jam](/leeds-govjam-2015-in-just-three-points/), sat out 2016 (because I’d recently joined the then-NHS Beta programme and work was full on), and last year I blogged about [Is your minimum viable product viable?](/mvp-questions/) following my opening night lightning talk – and about when Kathryn and I did [an accidental slogan](/accidental-slogans-personas/).